ably-labs/models/README.md

 ### Instantiation

-To instantiate the Models SDK, create an [Ably client](https://ably.com/docs/getting-started/setup) and pass it into the ModelsClient constructor:
+To instantiate the Realtime Data Models SDK, create an [Ably client](https://ably.com/docs/getting-started/setup) and pass it into the ModelsClient constructor:

 ```typescript
 import ModelsClient from '@ably-labs/models';